rxweb/rxweb/docs/reactive-form-validators/validation-decorators/even.md

 ---
 title: even
 description: Even validation {{validatorType}} will check whether the value entered by user is an even number or not.
 author: rxcontributorone
 category: form-validations
-type:tabs
+type: tabs
 linktitle: even
 ---
 # When to use
-Suppose you want to create a user form, which contains fields like Number, Type, EvenNumber and you want the user to enter only even numbers Here depending upon the requirement these scenarios may arise.
+Suppose you want to create a user form, which contains fields like Number, Type, EvenNumber, Multiples of Even Number and you want the user to enter only even numbers.
+Here depending upon the requirement these scenarios may arise.

 <ol class='showHideElement'>
-    <li>Allow only evennumbers in EvenNumber’s field .</li>
+    <li>Allow only even numbers in EvenNumber’s field .</li>
-    <li>Apply Even validation based on matched condition in the form, like if the type  is ‘Even’ then the number value should be even number.</li>
+    <li>Apply Even validation based on matched condition in the form, like if the type  is ‘Even’ then the number value should be even number (Conditional Expression with Function).</li>
+    <li>Apply Even validation based on matched condition in the form, like if the type  is ‘Even’ then the EvenNumber field input value should be even number (Conditional Expression with String).</li>
     <li>Adding Custom Message on EvenNumber Field.</li>
     <data-scope scope="['decorator','validator']">
     <li>Apply even validation dynamically based on server rules.</li>
     </data-scope>
 </ol>

 Let’s see how Even {{validatorType}} fulfil the need.

 # Basic Even Validation